albertomontesg/davis-interactive/docs/pages/challenge.md

 </div>

 The additional annotation given to the user should be used again by its model to perform a new prediction of the masks.
-This procedure will be repeated until a maximum number of interactions or until a timeout is hit.
+This procedure will be repeated until a maximum number of interactions or a timeout is reached.
 The timeout is proportional to the number of objects in the sequence.

 !!! example
-	If the maximum number of interactions is set to 8, and the timeout to perform this interaction is 240s, this gives us an average maximum time of 30 seconds per interaction.
-But as the timeout is proportional to the number of objects in the sequence, in the sequence `blackswan` the timeout will be 30s per interaction while for the `salsa` sequence will be 300s per interaction (it has 10 objects).
-This behaviour is to be fair with models that the prediction computation is proportional to the number of objects in the sequence.
+	If the maximum number of interactions is set to 8, and the timeout to perform all interactions is 240s, this leads to a maximum time of 30 seconds per interaction.
+However, the timeout is proportional to the number of objects in the sequence.
+Thus the timeout for a sequence with a single object (eg. `blackswan`) will be 30s per interaction, while for a sequence with 10 objects (eg. `salsa`) the limit is set to 300s.
+This behaviour favours models for which the prediction time is proportional to the number of objects in the sequence.

 ### Local

-This framework provides the possibility to evaluate locally your models.
-Locally can only be evaluated the `train` and `val` subsets and the evaluation results won't be used to rank at the challenge.
+This framework also provides the possibility to evaluate the methods locally.
+Local evaluation is possible only for the `train` and `val` subsets.

 ### Remote